banner image

 If you see three or more sick or dead wild birds in a group, report it immediately to Biosecurity New Zealand’s Exotic Pest and Disease Hotline on 0800 80 99 66.
 Do not handle the birds.

-For further information on HPAI, please visit the MPI website
+For the latest information on HPAI, please visit the MPI website

 Mycoplasma bovis (M. bovis) is a bacterial disease that creates an animal welfare and productivity issue.
 It can cause serious health conditions in cattle, including mastitis (udder infection), pneumonia, arthritis, and ill-thrift in calves.
 Less commonly, it can cause progressive neurological disease in calves, conjunctivitis, and reproductive losses.